wbolster/plyvel/doc/api.rst

       :param int bloom_filter_bits: the number of bits to use for a bloom filter; the default of 0 means that no bloom filter will be used
-      :param callable comparator: a custom comparator callable that takes to byte strings and returns an integer
+      :param callable comparator: a custom comparator callable that takes two byte strings and returns an integer
       :param bytes comparator_name: name for the custom comparator